livetrails/targetjs/README.md

 ## What problems TargetJS solves

-**UI frameworks model the final result, not transition**
+**UI frameworks model the final result, not the transition**

 Traditional frameworks model the UI as a function of state: change state, re-render the UI.
 When state changes from A → B, the UI immediately jumps to B. The framework doesn’t naturally represent the journey from A → B. But modern, rich user experiences are more like: A → transition → B.

-TargetJS treats state as a destination.
-Values are not only assigned.
-They can be approached over time through configurable steps.
-This makes transitions a native part of state change.
+TargetJS makes that transition part of the state change itself.
+Values are not limited to being assigned immediately.
+They can move toward their destination over configurable steps, intervals, and easing.
+Transitions therefore become a native part of the UI model rather than effects added after rendering.
 TargetJS also delivers CSS-level transition efficiency.

-More importantly, it unlocks a new level of flexibility.
-Because a target has its own lifecycle, its transitions can adapt dynamically.
+Because each Target has its own lifecycle, transitions can also adapt dynamically.
 For example, pausing when an element leaves the screen or changing speed on scroll.

-And since the transition is part of the state, it can be serialized.
-This means a transition can survive a page flip and resume when the UI is restored.
+Since the transition belongs to the runtime state, the UI can be captured while a transition is in progress.
+That state can later be restored, allowing the transition to resume from the point at which it was saved.

 **Fragmentation across multiple mental models**